 Global Content Marketing: How to Create Great Content, Reach More Customers, and Build a Worldwide Marketing Strategy that Works

-The week of September 8, 2014 was very special to me.
+The week of September 8, 2014, was very special to me.
 My book, Global Content Marketing, was available at the Content Marketing World 2014 in Cleveland.
 After 9 months of hard labor, this baby (I truly feel it’s my third child) was finally born.
 With a shoestring budget, I really didn’t do a paid-media push.
 I started promoting the book back in August on my own website and social media pages which led to a series of promotional activities during the week of September 8.
-Three lessons learned from this launch:

 - Prepare more book reviews and guest blogs prior to launch: I wish I did more guest blogging and asked more peers and bloggers to do book reviews prior to the launch.
 I had one book review and one guest blog.
 I could have done more.